-• the level of sales at and cash contribution from Company-owned restaurants;
+- the level of sales at and cash contribution from Company-owned restaurants; - the number of new franchised and Branded Menu locations: - the amount of franchise fees and royalties earned from franchised and Branded Menu locations; - the level of sales and tonnage of products sold through the Branded Product Program; - the number of new Branded Product locations; - controlling the cost of goods sold through the Branded Product Program;

-- the number of new franchised and Branded Menu locations: - the amount of franchise fees and royalties earned from franchised and Branded Menu locations; - the level of sales and tonnage of products sold through the Branded Product Program; - the number of new Branded Product locations; - controlling the cost of goods sold through the Branded Product Program; - the amount of license royalties earned through the retail licensing program; and - the ability to control revenue-center specific overhead expenses.
+- the amount of license royalties earned through the retail licensing program; and - the ability to control revenue-center specific overhead expenses.

 Pursuant to Mr. Gatoff's employment agreement, as amended, the amount of his bonus has historically been established by the Compensation Committee after considering the recommendation of the Executive Chairman of the Board based on Mr. Gatoff's performance measured against the Company's financial, strategic and operating objectives, including objectives that may not be realized until future periods, as described above.
-For fiscal 2020, in lieu of a bonus, Mr. Gatoff's cash incentive compensation was based on the criteria which included quantitative goals based upon predetermined financial targets which were approved by the Company's stockholders at the Company's 2016 Annual Meeting of Stockholders and previously included in the Company's prior Fiscal 2019 Management Incentive Plan.
+For fiscal 2023, in lieu of a bonus, Mr. Gatoff's cash incentive compensation was based on the criteria which included modified controllable operating income which is more fully described below under "Annual Incentive Plans".